meenalphartiyal/LearningReact/Chapter4-TalkIsCheapShowMeTheCode/Theory/Solution4.md

-# Chapter 03 - Laying the Foundation
+# Chapter 04 - Talk is cheap, show me the code!
 ## Q1: Is JSX mandatory for React?
 Ans: No JSX is not mandatory for React.
 JSX is a JavaScript syntax which makes writing react easier to create react elements.
 It is not a part of react.
 We can write react without JSX also but it makes react easier.
 JSX is HTML-like syntax.
 However, React can work perfectly fine without JSX.